chappersa/CaLLM/README.md

 Your local Llama model is now ready to use!

+Move the ggml-model-q4_0.bin q4_0 file into the model directory in /climateGuide.

 ---ENVIRONEMENT VARAIBLES---
 Open the .env file using your prefered text editor and add your versions of the following environment variables into the .env file: